eldonjakee08/Dell_Laptop_Supply_Spoofer/README.md

 # Dell Laptop Supply Spoofer
-So I have this old Dell Inspiron 3593 (2020 model) laptop and it kind of showing its age, with the battery being slightly bloated and relatively high wear level of 40%. 😅
+So I have this old Dell Inspiron 3593 (2020 model) laptop and it's of showing its age, with the battery being slightly bloated and relatively high wear level of 40%. 😅

 <img width="314" height="206" alt="image" src="https://github.com/user-attachments/assets/b2f79963-7d76-43f4-9f68-118938b4574d" />

 I know!
 I know!
-I should replace the battery 😅, but I kind of thought "hey why not power the laptop with an external powerbank?" in that way I'm not limited to the laptop's internal battery and I could use my laptop anywhere for many hours without having to worry about a power source.
+I should replace the battery 😅, but I kind of thought "hey why not power the laptop with an external powerbank?" in that way I'm not limited to the laptops internal battery and I could use my laptop anywhere for many hours without having to worry about a power source.

 I'm an outdoor person and sometimes I get claustrophobic inside coding all day, I would like to sometimes code outdoors, like by the beach, by the park or even in cafes.
 But with the current state of my laptops battery, I am not able to do those things and that's the main motivation behind this little project.